 Word Lens is the kind of app that might not get daily use, but when you do fire it up, it can save your bacon with fast offline translations.
 This is not just any translation app, though.
 Word Lens uses your device's camera to overlay the text translation using optical character recognition.
-Well, this app just got a nice little update to version 2.1 with some new features.

 Word Lens, the sometimes jittery but generally impressive visual language translator, is getting in the Olympic spirit.
 For a limited time, the language packs—which are acquired via in-app purchases to unlock full translation support—are being offered for $2.99 per pack, which is $2 off the normal price of $4.99.
 Huzzah!

 I first saw Word Lens for iOS on TechCrunch back in 2010 and instantly fell in love with the concept - just point the camera at foreign words, and all of them get translated in front of your very eyes, live.
 Amazing, isn't it?
 If you haven't seen this promo video yet, watch it first: